U.S. does not pose security risk to N. Korea: Pompeo

 "Two steps forward, and a step or two back."

-Those were the words of U.S. Secretary of State Mike Pompeo, according to a transcript released by the State Department this week, regarding the current situation with North Korea.
+That's how U.S. Secretary of State Mike Pompeo describes the current situation with North Korea.

 Speaking to Silicon Valley business leaders in San Francisco on Monday, local time, Pompeo said Washington remains in communication with the North as it tries to persuade the regime to denuclearize.